gradle/gradle/design-docs/features/faster-builds/more-efficient-performance-metrics-gathering/README.md

 ## Goal

-The performance improvement features rely on the automated metrics gathering to track progress and avoid regressions.
+The performance improvements rely on automated metrics gathering to track progress and avoid regressions.
 The performance test suite and related infrastructure is used for this.
 This feature outlines a small set of changes to this infrastructure to improve efficiency of Gradle developers who are using or improving the performance tests are part of working on performance improvements.